espin086/angel-investor/README.md

 ## Domain Background
 ---
-Start-up financing is a topic that has been researched extensively in the fields of finance, management, and economics.
-Financing of start-ups differs from traditional financing of companies in terms of risk and valuation methodologies.
-These topics have been explored in these highly-cited academic studies:
+Startup financing is a topic that has been researched extensively in finance, management, and economics.
+The financing of startups differs from the financing of traditional companies in terms of risk and valuation methodologies.
+These highly-cited academic studies have explored this topic:

 * Yang, C., Bossink, B. and Peverelli, P., 2017.
 [High-tech start-up firm survival originating from a combined use of internal resources.](https://personal.vu.nl/p.j.peverelli/ChunBossinkPeverelli.pdf) Small Business Economics, 49(4), pp.799-824.
 * Cole, R.A. and Sokolyk, T., 2018.
 [Debt financing, survival, and growth of start-up firms.](https://rebelcole.com/PDF/Cole-Sokolyk.JCF.2017.pdf) Journal of Corporate Finance, 50, pp.609-625.